WilliamSpanfelner/automatingJobApplications/README.md

 - 🌱 I’m currently learning more Python with the London App Brewery and Angela Yu's [100 Days of Code:
 The Complete Python Pro Bootcamp for 2022](https://www.udemy.com/course/100-days-of-code/) on Udemy.

-- 🧑‍💻 This Python project is part of an introduction to web scraping using Selenium and will scrap
+- 🧑‍💻 This Python project is part of an introduction to web scraping using Selenium and will save
-- various information from the LinkedIn site, and allow one to submit a job application - given that one's
+- job ads meeting criteria from the LinkedIn site.
+Additionally, the company will be marked to follow   - given that one's
 - LinkedIn account is configured properly.

 - 💞️ I’m looking to collaborate on application development.